appium/mitmproxy-java/README.md

 ## How does it work?

 `mitmproxy-java` starts a Websocket server and a Python plugin for `mitmproxy` connects to it and sends requests over.
 The two communicate via binary messages to reduce marshaling-related overhead.

-## Your Java code is bad and you should feel bad

-I'm no Java expert!
-You may see some bad patterns, like my terrible disregard for exception handling.
-Let's make it better.
-File your issues and land some PRs!
-I wrote this in just a couple days for our weekly newsletter.

-## Your Python plugin is bad and you should feel bad

-See [node-mitmproxy](https://github.com/jvilk/mitmproxy-node/blob/master/README.md#your-python-plugin-is-bad-and-you-should-feel-bad).
-Pull requests welcome!

 ## Pre-requisites